screwdriver-cd/guide/docs/about/contributing.md

 * For a bug fix: `fix: Remove extra space`
 * For a breaking change: `feat(scm): Support new scm plugin.
 BREAKING CHANGE: github no longer works`

-## Feature Requests

-Make the case for a feature via an issue with a good title.
-The feature will then be discussed and either given a target inclusion milestone or closed.

 ## Where to Contribute